morphic-bio/chromap/README.md

 This fork focuses on correctness and robustness improvements, particularly around SAM output and low-memory spill/merge.
 Highlights:

 - Fixed rare SAM line corruption by emitting each record atomically and using length-safe writes.
-- Replaced buggy temp file system with thread-local overflow writers and coordinated cleanup (compile with `NEW_OVERFLOW=1`).
+- **New default overflow system**: Thread-local overflow writers with k-way merge for correct, sorted output.
+The legacy temp file system is available via `LEGACY_OVERFLOW=1` compile flag (single-threaded only).
 - Added `--temp-dir` flag for custom temporary directory location (useful for Docker environments).

 Quick links: